 - VIP event template and more

-Each time a client asks us to create a specific type of email campaign, we build out the template, so they can re-use when and if they need it.
+Each time a client asks us to create a specific type of email campaign, we build out a professional template, so they can re-use when and if they need it.
 If they are a retail client and see a slowdown in sales on a Tuesday afternoon, they may opt to use the flash sale template.
 Perhaps they want to send a note to reconnect with previous clients, so they choose the private note template.

 The added benefit of templates is that they are not set in stone, especially when you build your email campaigns in Constant Contact.
 Instead, you can add or remove sections of content on the fly to make it your own.